AndreiReznikov/metalamp-layout/README.md

 The item-quantity-dropdown plugin is connected locally.
 It is located on the path __"root/src/components/dropdown/item-quantity-dropdown"__.

+# Important

+Most of the commits were lost in the process, due to the inexperience of the author.
+The project files from the folder were moved manually to a remote repository.

 # Start

 To start the project, use the command __"npm run server"__ in the project folder.